Ocean-Phantom/Factorio-Mod-Configuration-Switcher/README.md

 ![](/images/Running-Batch-File.png)

 4. It will create and open a new folder with a copy of your mod-list and mod-settings.
-It will also create another .bat file in that folder titled **change mod configuration.bat**
+It will also create another .bat file in that folder titled **change mod config.bat**. *Additional batch file will be created if running 1.2.0*
 ![](/images/Folder-After.png)

-5. Running the second .bat file will overwrite the files of the same name in the mod folder
+5. Running **change mod config.bat** will overwrite the files of the same name in the mod folder.
 ![](/images/Created-Folder.png)

+## Version notes:

+### Versions 1.1.0 and above will have version numbers appended to all .bat files

+ - 1.1.0
+    - **change mod config.bat** supports being placed inside Factorio/mods
+ - 1.2.0
+    - **save mod configuration.bat** supports being placed inside Factorio/mods
+    - Additional Batch File will be created: **Update mod config.bat**.
+Running this will replace the current config in its folder with whatever settings are currently stored inside Factorio/mods.
+(Also supports being placed inside Factorio/mods)

 ### Recommendations: